 ~ 1 Timothy 5:8

 The bible doesn’t say that you need to provide a comfortable lifestyle for your household, but you are obligated to work and put food on the table, and in today’s tough economies and shrinking job market, that can mean exercising some discretion so you don’t put a job at risk.
-The video isn’t clear as to what would happen to this man if he were to refuse this job opportunity, but many of us who are experienced in the work world know that refusing any assignment from your boss can make them angry enough to get rid of you altogether.
-To turn down an assignment, promotion, transfer, etc., simply for the sake of being home an hour earlier so you can immerse yourself and your family in more religious indoctrination seems risky; again, the point being, this is the religion telling him to spend that time indoctrinating his children in their beliefs, not the bible telling him that.
+The video isn’t clear as to what would happen to this man if he were to refuse this job opportunity, but many of us know that refusing any assignment from your boss can make them angry enough to get rid of you altogether.
+To turn down an assignment, promotion, transfer, etc., simply for the sake of being home an hour earlier so you can immerse yourself and your family in more religious indoctrination seems risky; again, the point being, this is the religion telling him to spend that time indoctrinating his children, not the bible telling him that.

 The gross hypocrisy in this is worth mentioning; the governing body of Jehovah’s Witnesses don’t work to provide for themselves or their families.
 They are supported by the religion.
 The religion itself also practices no official charitable works, so if that man and his family were out on the streets because of his decision, it’s not like they could visit the soup line set up at the local Kingdom Hall.
 Yet, the religion is all too happy to risk his livelihood, his means of support, when they’re not the ones who would need to suffer the consequences of his decision.